-Essential Domains ICS Early Head Start Readiness Goals Language Development Children demonstrate improved communication, language, and emergent literacy skills.
-Children will: Listen to and understand increasing complex language Use language to express thoughts and needs Develop conversation and communication skills Show progress in speaking, listening to, and understanding English (Dual language learners) Literacy Knowledge Children will: & Skills Discern sounds and patterns of spoken language Develop knowledge of the alphabet Understand that speech can be recorded in print and that words in print can be spoken Comprehend oral language and simple text Demonstrate emergent writing skills Cognition & General Children will demonstrate improved general cognitive skills.
-Knowledge Children will: Be able to remember and connect experiences Group and organize objects based on a specific criteria Engage in symbolic thinking Explore spatial relationships Use number concepts and operations, compares, and measures Physical Health & Children demonstrate improved physical health and development Development Children will: Develop control of their bodies and muscles to meet more of their physical needs (e.g. feeding- motor / dressing- development) Develop proficient movement skills - a combination of unstructured play through and planned movement experiences Develop an awareness that regular physical activities affect learning and health Social & Emotional Development Children demonstrate improved social behavior, emotion regulation, and emotional well-being.
+Essential Domains ICS Early Head Start Readiness Goals

+LanguageChildren demonstrate improved communication, language, and emergenDevelopmentliteracy skills.Children will: t Children will: Listen to and understand increasing complex language Use language to express thoughts and needs Develop conversation and communication skills Show progress in speaking, listening to, and understanding English sh (Dual language learners) Literacy Knowledge Children will: & Skills > Discern sounds and patterns of spoken language Develop knowledge of the alphabet Understand that speech can be recorded in print and that words in print and that words in print and n print can be spoken Comprehend oral language and simple text Demonstrate emergent writing skills Cognition & General Children will demonstrate improved general cognitive skills.
+Knowledge Children will: Be able to remember and connect experiences Group and organize objects based on a specific criteria Engage in symbolic thinking Explore spatial relationships Use number concepts and operations, compares, and measures Physical Health & Children demonstrate improved physical health and development Development Children will: Develop control of their bodies and muscles to meet more of their - physical needs (e.g. feeding- motor / dressing- development) Develop proficient movement skills - a combination of unstructur ed play through and planned movement experiences Develop an awareness that regular physical activities affect learn ng and health Social & Emotional Children demonstrate improved social behavior, emotion regulation, and Development emotional well-being.
 Children will: Develop self-awareness and autonomy Regulate their behaviors and emotions Form and sustain positive relationships Interact and cooperates with individuals and small groups Demonstrate an understanding to emotional cues of others and respond appropriately Approaches to Children demonstrate improved positive approaches toward learning, Learning including improved attention skills.
 Children will: Demonstrate an increasing capacity to concentrate and persist Use different methods to engage and solve problems Show flexibility in thinking Show curiosity and motivation